 Your Guide to Becoming a Truck Driver: Part 3

 The next step in your quest to becoming a truck driver centers on the main portion of the training: going to CDL school.
 This is the part where you’re actually committing your financial resources to your new career ambitions and there’s no turning back.
-Due to this, we wanted to answer a few common questions people ask about the Class A CDL we have at GDA.
+Due to this, we wanted to answer a few common questions people ask about the CDL training offered at GDA.
 You can find answers to those questions below:

 How Long Is CDL Training?

 Trucking training generally runs between 6 and 12 weeks, depending on how intensive your sessions are and how much time you commit weekly.
 It is important to go through the entire course, and work hard to ensure you not just become familiar with the concepts of your CDL training, but that you master them.